A Guide To Understanding The Canadian Human Rights Tribunal

 In most cases, the Tribunal will request that parties file documents electronically by electronic mail to the Registry Officer.

-A document can also be filed by delivering (in person or by courier), mailing or faxing it to the Registry Officer (see Rule 2(4)).
+A document can also be filed by delivering (in person or by courier), mailing transmitting it by Internet or faxing it to the Registrar (see Rule 14).

-A Hearing is where the parties to the complaint are given the opportunity to present their evidence, witnesses and argument to the Tribunal (see Rule 9).
+A Hearing is where the parties to the complaint are given the opportunity to present their evidence, witnesses and argument to the Tribunal (see Rules 32 to 41).
 The objective of the Hearing is to allow the Tribunal to hear the merits of the case so it can decide whether discrimination has occurred.
 If you are the person alleging discrimination, the Hearing is your chance to establish why you believe you were discriminated against.
 If you are the person accused of discrimination, the Hearing is your chance to rebut the complaint and/or establish why the discrimination was justified.

 How long will the Hearing last?